corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/manual.md

   --jdbcPoolMaxSize 5 --salt X3UaCpUH --passphrase UUWLhD8S -l /tmp/db
 ```

-The DDL generated should be reviewed and then executed against the database.
+7. Review the DDL files generated and then execute against the database.

-### Create the Initial Admin User

-The following Corda CLI command generates DDL for populating the initial admin user for Corda:
+8.Execute the following Corda CLI command to generate DDL for populating the initial admin user for Corda:

 ```shell
 corda-cli.sh initial-config create-user-config -u <INITIAL-ADMIN-USERNAME> -p <INITIAL-ADMIN-PASSWORD> -l /tmp/db
 ```

-The DDL generated should be reviewed and then executed against the database.
+9. Review the DDL files generated and then execute against the database.

-### Create the Database Users and Grant Access

-Create the RBAC and Crypto users and grant access as follows:
+10. Create the RBAC and Crypto users and grant access as follows:

 ```sql
 CREATE USER <RBAC-USERNAME> WITH ENCRYPTED PASSWORD '<RBAC-PASSWORD>';